Adi0704/Zomato-Data-Analysis/README.md

 1. Ensure you have the necessary dependencies installed (Pandas, Matplotlib, scikit-learn).

-2. Download the Zomato dataset from Kaggle and place it in the project directory or you can download from my repo
+2. Download the Zomato dataset from Kaggle and place it in the project directory

 3. Run the project's Python script, ensuring that the dataset's file path is correctly specified.